 - Change your socks and underwear regularly.

 In healthy adults, candidiasis is often minor and is easily treated.
 The infection can be more problematic in older adults and young children, as well as other groups that have weaker immune systems.
 This can cause a spread of the infection to other parts of the body, especially in cases of oral thrush.
-The areas it can spread to include:
+The areas it can spread to include the:

 - heart valves

-Preventive measures as well as early treatment can go a long way in preventing Candida growth.
+Preventive measures as well as early treatment can go a long way in preventing candida growth.
 The sooner you seek treatment for suspected candidiasis, the better the outcome.
 Seek emergency care if your rash is accompanied by abdominal pain or a high fever.